 Foreclosure Appraisals in Orange County

-It's important to ascertain the difference between fair market price and "quick disposition" worth to know your probable write-down liability when dealing with a home in foreclosure.
-Appraisal-One has the knowledge in both providing snapshots of fair market value for our mortgage servicing clients, as well as "quick sale" forecasts that take into account your time line.
+When dealing with a property in foreclosure, you should understand the difference between fair market price and "quick disposition" value to evaluate your possible charge-off liability.
+Appraisal-One has the training in both providing snapshots of fair market value for our mortgage servicing clients, as well as "quick sale" forecasts that respect your urgency.

-Appraisal-One has the expertise to work with the special dynamics of a foreclosure appraisal.
-For a company you can count on, contact Appraisal-One.
+Appraisal-One has the training to deal with the specific dynamics of a foreclosure appraisal.
+Contact Appraisal-One for a company you can count on.

-If your home has gone back to REO, you will interested in a quick disposition.
-But you might want to understand and review three values: as-is, as repaired, and "quick sale."
-These represent the worth of the house without any repairs done to it, with the work due to make the house marketable at full market value consistent with similar properties in the area, and, somewhere in between, with minimal investment in repairs - selling the property quickly, seemingly as a "fixer-upper".
-Again, we understand your urgency and the unique situation of a Real Estate Owned property, as well as the specific data you will need -- competing listings, market trends, and the like.
-You can rely on Appraisal-One to take on the appraisal of your bank owned property with expertise and professionalism.
+If your home has already reverted to REO, you will interested in an expedited disposition.
+However, you may want to understand and analyze three values: as-is, as repaired, and "quick sale."
+These symbolize the worth of the house without any repairs performed, with the work necessary to make the home marketable at full market value consistent with the other homes in the neighborhood, and, somewhere in the middle, with minimal investment in repairs - selling the property quickly, probably to someone who'd prefer to finish the job themselves.
+Again, we understand your time line and the unique circumstances of a bank owned house, in addition to the special information you will need -- competing listings, market trends, and the like.
+You can bank on Appraisal-One to handle the appraisal of your REO with expertise and professionalism.
 Contact us today.